university-bootcamp/coding-environment/windows-vagrant.md

 **First**, visit the [Sublime Text Editor Website](http://sublimetext.com/) and click "Download for Windows".

-**Second**, once the program finishes downloading, find the file in the Windows Exporer.
+**Second**, once the program finishes downloading, find the file in the Windows Explorer.
 Right-click the program and select the `Run as Administrator` option.
 Once this launches the installer, you can continue by pressing `Next` until the installer finishes.

 ### Program 2 — VirtualBox